Hiya, folks, I'm Rush Lindbaugh, the big voice on the right.

 And that's why a lot of us folks just will never intellectually understand how it is that there is a major Republican establishment that does not look at the Democrat Party as a threat to this country, not just a political opponent that you face every four years in a presidential race and every two years in congressional races.

-Explain the differences that exist.
+I think that really does explain the differences that exist.

-The inside the beltway Republican elites simply don't agree with us about the threat posed to the country as founded by today's Democrats, as led by Barack Hussein Obama.
+The Inside the Beltway Republican elites simply don't agree with us about the threat posed to the country as founded by today's Democrats, as led by Barack Hussein Obama.

 And by the way, Daniel Ortega is in power in Nicaragua even as we speak.